 Drafted by the OECD at the request of the G20 and adopted by around a hundred countries, including 58 early adopters, AEOI introduces common standards for the multilateral exchange of information regarding financial accounts.

-From 1 January 2016 onwards, financial institutions will identify all their existing and new clients and require their tax residence for tax purposes.
+Since 1 January 2016, financial institutions must identify all their existing and new clients and require their tax residence for tax purposes.

 AEOI aims to reduce tax leakage to ensure the source juridictions can identify taxpayers and collect the appropriate tax from holding financial assets outside their country of residence.